micahjsmith/BlsData.jl/README.md

 - track daily query limit for reference
 - make multiple requests under the hood, and concatenate results, for date ranges longer than limit
-- make multiple requests under the hood, and concatenate results, for lists of series longer than limit (TO BE IMPLEMENTED)
+- [NOT IMPLEMENTED] make multiple requests under the hood, and concatenate results, for lists of series longer than limit